Callable CDs

 Pro Tip

 Your maturity date and call period are not the same.
-You may assume a federally insured one-year non-callable CD matures in one year — but it doesn’t.
-It could have a maturity date 15 to 20 years in the future.
+You may assume a CD with a 1-year noncallable period matures in one year — but it doesn’t.
+The noncallable period is the time frame when the issuer cannot call your CD.
+The maturity date is when you can withdraw your funds and any interest you’ve earned.
+The CD in this example could have a maturity date of 3 to 5 years in the future.
 Always confirm your maturity date.
+It actually means the bank cannot redeem the CD during the first year.

 Only the issuer can use the call back feature before the maturity date.
 If you try to access your funds before the maturity date, you’ll face a penalty.